rudolphos/IrfanView-Filetype-IconsChanger/README.md

 ## Usage:
 1. **Change Icons**:
-   - Run the `run.bat` script to replace the default filetype icons for the supported image formats with your custom icons.
+   - Run the `run.bat` script As Administrator to replace the default filetype icons for the supported image formats with your custom icons.
    - The script will copy the icons to a safe location in `ProgramData` and update the registry.

 2. **Revert to Default Icons**: